 Below are some common problems and alerts you may encounter with the dialer, along with some tips and resources to help you troubleshoot, including:

 - Managing Call Interference

 - Call Feedback Ratings

-Prior the using the dialer, your company and/or IT Team need to make sure that your environment is suitable for VOIP calling.
+Prior to using the dialer, your company and/or IT Team need to make sure that your environment is suitable for VOIP calling.
 Failing to check and meet these requirements may result in spotty call connections and poor call quality.

-Complete the Twilio network test: The test verifies your company's bandwidth.
+Complete the Twilio network test: The test verifies your company's network bandwidth.
 The bandwidth needs to sustain your office and your test result number range should be within 20 of the number of users on your team.
-If the range is too large, you need to configure Quality of Service (QoS).
+If the range is too large, you need to configure the Quality of Service (QoS).

-Quality of Services configured and enabled: Quality of service will prioritize Twilio over any other network, meaning the bandwidth will devote to the calls taking place.
+Quality of Services configured and enabled: Quality of Service will prioritize Twilio over any other network, meaning the bandwidth will devote to the calls taking place.